Blog – Posted on Monday, Feb 04

 48. The Good House by Tananarive Due (2003)

-The Good House was the most beloved home in Sacajawea, Washington… until a young boy died behind its doors.
+The Good House is named after a Sacajawea, Washington home that was much-beloved… until a young boy died behind its doors.
 Two year later, Angela hadn’t planned on returning to the house that bore silent witness to her son’s death, but then terrible things start happening to the community.
 Now Angela has the chance to lay to rest once and for all what exactly happened to Corey — and what it has to do with a curse that Angela’s grandmother may or may not have placed on the community decades ago.

 Oskar is a young boy living with his divorced mother in a suburb of Stockholm.
 Mercilessly bullied by kids at school and increasingly insular, he makes a much-needed connection when Eli, a child of a similar age, moves in next door.
 Little does he know that his new bestie isn’t as young as he thinks… and that he has a peculiar set of appetites.
 Titled after the lyrics of a Morrissey song, this sweet but frightening novel has been adapted twice into film and once as a stage show.